ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 Upon receiving a PREF64 capsule, a peer updates its local NAT64 configuration for the corresponding CONNECT-IP session.
 The newly received PREF64 overrides any previously received PREF64 in the same direction.

+If an endpoint receives a capsule that does not meet one of the requirements listed in {{pref64-capsule}}, or with a length that is not a multiple of 13 bytes, it MUST treat it as malformed.
 Emtpy PREF64 capsule invalidates any previously received NAT64 Address Formats.

 ## Example